iExecBlockchainComputing/documentation/for-workers/manage-a-pool-of-workers.md

 ## Deploy a workerpool

-You can deploy your own workerpool on iExec by following this [documentation](https://github.com/iExecBlockchainComputing/deploy-workerpool).
+You can deploy your own workerpool on iExec with [this repository](https://github.com/iExecBlockchainComputing/deploy-workerpool).
+Be sure to check a particular [release](https://github.com/iExecBlockchainComputing/deploy-workerpool/releases) before starting your deployment.